kyclark/gitbook-metagenomics/arrays.md

 6: G
 ```

-This is so common that Lists have shorter ways to do this:
+This is so common that Arrays have shorter ways to do this:

 ```
 $ cat -n iterate2.pl6